JaredKeithAveritt/Semiconductor_lectures/Outline.md

 ---

-# Eighth lecture, Career Paths and Opportunities in the Semiconductor Sector
+# Eighth lecture, "Career Paths and Opportunities in the Semiconductor Sector"

 ### Slide 1: Introduction
 - Title: Career Paths and Opportunities in the Semiconductor Sector